mixu/siobench/readme.md

 Notes:

 - Can't, for the life of me, get XHR polling to work on with Socket.io when running natively on Node.
 This is probably a bug in the xmlhttprequest module, since after five connections the whole thing stalls, and the versions used are 0.2.1 for socket.io 0.6.17 and 0.2.2 for socket.io 0.8.7.
+The only way to make it run is to spam client processes, and only do 3 connects per process.
+Ugly.